Chart Color Schemes

 Reynella East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the Reynella East statistical area (Lv2) is around 2,066.
-This figure reflects an increase of 76 people since the 2021 Census, which reported a population of 1,990.
-The change is inferred from AreaSearch's resident population estimate of 2,059 as of June 2024, following examination of the latest ERP data release by the ABS and address validation since the Census date.
-This results in a population density ratio of 1,530 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-The Reynella East (SA2) has experienced a growth rate of 3.8% since the census, positioning it within 2.4 percentage points of the SA3 area's growth rate of 6.2%.
-This growth was primarily driven by overseas migration, contributing approximately 51.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Reynella East is around 2,067, reflecting an increase of 77 people since the 2021 Census.
+This growth represents a 3.9% increase from the previous population count of 1,990.
+The current resident population estimate of 2,059 was determined by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a population density ratio of 1,531 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Reynella East's growth rate of 3.9% since the census positions it competitively with other SA3 areas, being within 2.5 percentage points of the average growth rate for such areas.
+The primary driver of population growth in the suburb was overseas migration, contributing approximately 51.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the Reynella East (SA2) is expected to grow by 197 persons to reach a total population of approximately 2,263 by 2041, reflecting an increase of 10.8% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+According to aggregated SA2-level projections, Reynella East is expected to grow by approximately 205 persons to reach the year 2041, reflecting an increase of 10.7% in total over the 17-year period.

 Frequently Asked Questions - Population